Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Goal

 The primary objective of this RFC is to introduce a proposed data content, packaging format, and naming conventions that foster interoperability, consistency, and innovation in the realm of microseismic monitoring.
-Recognizing the crucial role that microseismic data plays in the safety and efficiency of underground mining operations, it becomes paramount to address the disparities that currently plague the industry in terms of data access and exchange.
+Recognizing the crucial role that microseismic data plays in the safety and efficiency of underground mining operations, it is important to address the disparities that currently plague the industry in terms of data access and exchange.

 To this end, this proposal seeks to: